Behaviour-Analytics/moodle-block_behaviour/README.md

 centroids.
 When students create new data for the system, the clustering results get updated and can be replayed to visually verify the grouping remains correct with the addition of the new data.
 Incorrect groupings can be manually altered.
-The plugin is intended for teacher use and will not be seen by students.
+The plugin is intended for teacher use and may not be seen by students.

 Installation: